-Everybody cannot enjoy the benefits of the Income-Contingent Repayment facility.
-There are some conditions based on the financial situation and the type of loan that a borrower has taken.
+To be eligible for ICR there are some conditions based on the financial situation and the type of loan that a borrower has taken.
 To be eligible, the borrower must fall under certain guidelines.
 The borrowers who are not availing any IDR Plans and are seeking a low monthly payment on their federal student loans can apply for ICR.

 1. The borrowers currently availing IDR Plans and want to make changes in their repayment plan can apply

-2. The monthly payment must be less than the monthly expense of the payment that is to be made in a standard 10-year plan.
+2. The monthly payment must be less than the monthly expense of the payment that is to be made in a standard 10-year plan

-3. The Adjusted Gross Income (AGI) is calculated and subtract by 150 % of the poverty line.
+3. The Adjusted Gross Income (AGI) is calculated and subtract by 150 % of the poverty line

-4. The monthly payment is 15% if the money is borrowed before July 1, 2014.
+4. The monthly payment is 15% if the money is borrowed before July 1, 2014

-5. The maximum monthly payment tops will be 10% of the annual income if the credit is borrowed after July 1, 2014.
+5. The maximum monthly payment tops will be 10% of the annual income if the credit is borrowed after July 1, 2014

-7. The borrower can qualify for Public Service Loan Forgiveness after 120 repayments in a 10-year plan or after.
+6. The borrower can qualify for Public Service Loan Forgiveness after 120 repayments in a 10-year plan or after.

 The application process is very easy.
-The borrower can apply for income-driven repayments by mailing an income-driven repayment request to the student loan servicer, and it can be done through online.
+The borrower can apply for income-driven repayments by mailing an income-driven repayment request to the student loan servicer, and it can be done online.
 Filling an application form online allows the borrower to consider loan payments before they apply.

-The following are the steps one can follow to fill the online application form.
+The following are the steps one can follow to fill the online application form -

 Search for studentloans.gov.
 The borrower can Log in using Federal Student Aid ID, or FSA ID.
 If you don't have an FSA ID you can create one.